OTD Course Descriptions

 OTD 901 Capstone 1

-This course will include an exploration of topics and settings for a potential capstone experience and project in the areas of clinical practice, research skills, administration, leadership, education, and theory development.
-By the end of this course each student will select an area of interest and will be assigned a faculty mentor.
+This course will include an exploration of topics and settings for a potential capstone experience and project in the areas of clinical practice, research skills, administration, leadership, education, program and policy development, and theory development.
+Students will be assigned a faculty mentor based on a topic of interest.
+By the end of this course each student will select an area of interest, develop a literature review draft, and identify a potential site and supervisor for the capstone experience.
 Student domain of learning used: Clinical/Professional Application.
-Two semester hours.
+Three semester hours.

 OTD 902 Capstone 2

-This course will include completion of a capstone experience and project proposal that includes the following: literature review; needs assessment; goals and objectives; project details; and an evaluation plan.
+This course will include the completion and defense of a capstone project proposal that includes the following: literature review; needs assessment; goals and objectives; project details; and an evaluation plan.
+Students will also finalize their site and site mentor.
 Each student must receive approval for their plan from the capstone coordinator and/or faculty mentor.
-A memorandum of understanding must be completed and signed by the student, capstone experience site supervisor, capstone coordinator, and the faculty mentor.
+A memorandum of understanding must be completed and signed by the student, capstone experience site mentor, capstone coordinator, and the faculty mentor.
 Student domain of learning used: Clinical/Professional Application.
-Two semester hours.
+Three semester hours.

 OTD 904 Capstone Experience